No more than 10 books at a time

 Despite the stimulating plots, I could not always keep my interest active for long, normally somewhere around page 100 interest would wane and I would become distracted by the other books in the bookcase.
 I would pick up and start to read another book, which then became my current book, relegating the previous book to my book stack.
 Yet again, my interest would wane and I would pick up another book.

 The stack of books on my shelf would grow and grow and became more and more daunting as it grew to several feet in height – so many books to finish in a pile, threatening serious injury if toppled over!
-So I had a rule, when the stack reached twenty books, that was it – no more new books.
+So I had a rule, when the stack reached ten books, that was it – no more new books.

-First strategies
+First ADHD strategies

 The rule on stack size did vary, over the years I reduced it to around five books.
 As an adult I continue to have this behaviour.
 In some ways it has become less manageable as I have never managed this level of control with non-fiction books.
 The non-fiction stack grows so large that books are returned half-read to my book cases with no completion date in site.